 The process for creating the sub categories is the same as for your main categories – you just build them into the tree.
 Once you’ve done this, you’ll need to find a solution to build them into your navigation, be it via a secondary navigation on category pages or via a mega nav etc.

 The product detail page is probably the most important page in the purchasing journey and subtle changes can make a real difference to sales and conversions.
-Excellent product images / photos are vital, and if possible manufacturer’s stock photos should, ideally, be supplemented with photos taken in-house.
+Excellent product images and media in general are vital, and if possible manufacturer’s stock photos should, ideally, be supplemented with photos taken in-house, user-generated imagery and lifestyle images (depending on the product).
 I once worked with a luxury retailer who achieved a significant increase in conversion through hiring an in-house photographer who gradually added new images to their entire catalog.
 Product-level conversion rates increased massively because they were able to provide real detail around the product’s key features.
 They also achieved a further increase later on through increasing product videos for their top products.

 Your rich media provides a unique differentiator between your store and your competitors’ stores.
 Product photos should also be as large and high quality as possible, and, unless staged in a lifestyle setting, products should be displayed in a consistent format across the store.
 Magento allows for multiple images per product, so ensure you provide as many clear, size-optimised images as possible and they’re focused on the key selling points of the product.